Original source quality

 Turn any Twitch clip into a shareable GIF — free, in your browser.

-Save a Twitch VOD's full chat replay as a text file.
+Export a Twitch VOD's or clip's chat replay as text, JSON or a subtitle track.

 Browse a channel's VODs & clips — no exact URL needed